 3.1 Water and Sediment Sampling

 For heavy metal analyses, water samples and sediments were collected from all the selected sites along the Kallada River.
 To remove metal contaminants, the water sampling plastic bottles were washed with 10% HNO3 and rinsed thoroughly with distilled water.
 Soon after collection, all samples were acidified by adding a few drops of concentrated HNO3.
-Petersen Grab Sampler was used to collect sediments and was stored in polythene cover.
-Collected sediments were transferred to laboratory for further processing.
-Determination of chromium (Cr), cadmium (Cd), iron (Fe), lead (Pb), zinc (Zn), copper (Cu) and nickel (Ni) were carried out by atomic absorption spectroscopy (APHA, 2017).
+Petersen Grab Sampler was used to collect sediments and was stored in a polythene cover.
+Collected sediments were transferred to the laboratory for further processing.
+Determination of chromium (Cr), cadmium (Cd), iron (Fe), lead (Pb), zinc (Zn), copper (Cu) and nickel (Ni) was carried out by atomic absorption spectroscopy (APHA, 2017).

 3.2Data Analysis

-Analysis of variance was done to find out seasonal variation among sites and t-test was done for site-wise variations at 5% level of significance using the software SPSS (SPSS Statistics 21.0).
-Heavy metal concentration in water and sediment were correlated using Pearson Correlation Analysis in software PAST (ver.
+Analysis of variance was done to find out seasonal variation among sites, and t-test was done for site-wise variations at 5% level of significance using the software SPSS (SPSS Statistics 21.0).
+Heavy metal concentration in water and sediment was correlated using Pearson Correlation Analysis in software PAST (ver.
 4.03)

 4. RESULT AND DISCUSSION

-Heavy metal analysis of water and sediment from upstream, midstream and downstream segments of the river are shown in Tables 1 to 10.
-The highest mean value of zinc in the water sample was 0.1286 ± 0.008 ppm and was observed in site S6 of upstream during postmonsoon and the lowest value in site S13 of midstream during monsoon season.
-In sediment, the highest value of zinc was found in site S10 (3.935 ± 0.016 ppm) of midstream and the lowest in site S17 of downstream (0.0186 ± 0.0002 ppm) during postmonsoon and monsoon respectively.
+Heavy metal analysis of water and sediment from upstream, midstream and downstream segments of the river is shown in Tables 1 to 10.
+The highest mean value of zinc in the water sample was 0.1286 ± 0.008 ppm and was observed in site S6 of upstream during postmonsoon, and the lowest value was in site S13 of midstream during monsoon season.
+In sediment, the highest value of zinc was found in site S10 (3.935 ± 0.016 ppm) of midstream and the lowest in site S17 of downstream (0.0186 ± 0.0002 ppm) during postmonsoon and monsoon, respectively.
 However, all the values of zinc in water and sediment were within the permissible limit of national and international drinking standards.
 Concentration of copper in the water samples of the midstream segment during the postmonsoon season was observed to be above the permissible limit (0.05 ppm).
 In the downstream segment, the mean value of copper at sites S15 and S16 also exceeded the acceptable limit.
-But at the same time it was below detectable levels during monsoon in all sites.
-Though the mean value of copper in the sediment was within the permissible limit of standards (USEPA, 1995), it reached a concentration of 1.2367± 0.15 ppm (Site S18) in premonsoon season.
-In the water sample, concentration of iron was observed to be within the permissible limit of the water quality standard (USEPA,1999), and it ranged from 0.0011 ± 0.0001ppm in site S4 during the premonsoon to 0.1544 ± 0.014 ppm in site S3 during the postmonsoon season.
-In sediment, the value of iron exceeded the permissible limit of standard value.
-Site S18 of the downstream segment showed a maximum value of iron in sediment (140.1 ± 7.14ppm) during premonsoon season.
+But at the same time, it was below detectable levels during monsoon in all sites.
+Though the mean value of copper in the sediment was within the permissible limit of standards (USEPA, 1995), it reached a concentration of 1.2367±0.151.2367±0.15 ppm (Site S18) in the pre-monsoon season.
+In the water sample, the concentration of iron was observed to be within the permissible limit of the water quality standard (USEPA,1999), and it ranged from 0.0011 ± 0.0001ppm in site S4 during the premonsoon to 0.1544 ± 0.014 ppm in site S3 during the postmonsoon season.
+In the sediment, the value of iron exceeded the permissible limit of the standard value.
+Site S18 of the downstream segment showed a maximum value of iron in sediment (140.1 ± 7.14ppm) during the pre-monsoon season.
 Chromium in the water sample ranged from 0.0087 ± 0.003 ppm in site S18 of downstream during postmonsoon to 0.5684 ± 0.029 ppm in site S6 of upstream during monsoon.
-During monsoon, chromium concentrations in the sediment sample were lowest at site S15 of the downstream (0.254 ± 0.10 ppm) and highest at site S6 of upstream (6.14 ± 0.281ppm) during post-monsoon.
+During monsoon, chromium concentrations in the sediment sample were lowest at site S15 of the downstream (0.254 ± 0.10 ppm) and highest S6 of upstream (6.14 ± 0.281ppm) during post-monsoon.